Learning Fine-Grained Cross Modality Excitement for Speech Emotion Recognition

 In spite of the success of above methods, there is still large room for improvement.
-Most existing approaches are utterance-level fused, such as directly concatenating the acoustic features of audio clips and text features of sentences.
-However, these methods pay little attention to fine-grained multimodal emotional information and is not able to capture the subtle emotions in real-life speech conversations.
-Therefore, it is very necessary to conduct fine-grained learning of spoken speeches and make full use of relationship between acoustics and semantic modalities.
+Most existing approaches are based on utterance-level fusion, such as directly concatenating acoustic and text features.
+These methods pay little attention to fine-grained multimodal emotional information and are not able to capture subtle emotions in real-life speech conversations.
+Therefore, it is very necessary to conduct fine-grained learning of spoken speeches and make full use of relationships between acoustic and semantic modalities.

-To overcome the above challenges, we propose a novel multimodal neural framework to perform fine-grained emotion recognition.
-Instead of simply using utterance-level features, we propose the temporal alignment pooling and excitation mechanisms to capture the interrelation between different modalities.
-We have conducted extensive experiments on two public emotion recognition datasets, i.e., Interactive Emotional Dyadic Motion Capture database (IEMOCAP) \footnote{https://sail.usc.edu/iemocap/} and Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) \footnote{https://smartlaboratory.org/ravdess/}.
+To overcome above challenges, we propose a novel multimodal neural framework to perform fine-grained emotion recognition.
+Instead of simply using utterance-level features, we propose a temporal alignment mean-max pooling operation and a cross modality excitation mechanism to capture the interrelations between different modalities.
+We have conducted extensive experiments on two public available emotion recognition datasets, i.e., Interactive Emotional Dyadic Motion Capture database (IEMOCAP) \footnote{https://sail.usc.edu/iemocap/} and Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) \footnote{https://smartlaboratory.org/ravdess/}.
 The results show that our method outperforms all baselines.